What Are Behavioral Insights?

 Behavioral insights (i.e. behavioral economics, or nudging) draws on knowledge from the behavioral sciences (psychology, neuroscience) about how people think, behave and make decisions under different conditions.
 Governments around the world have shown that when we design for people’s busy lives and use proven methods of encouraging behavior – beyond financial incentives and penalties – we can increase participation, effectiveness and efficiency of government services.

 Testing what works using randomized controlled trials – the gold standard of evaluation – allows City staff to pilot multiple approaches at once and find out which works best and for whom.
 Rigorous, real-time testing provides staff with data and evidence to make informed decisions about how to deliver the most effective programs and communications.

 Our Work So Far

 Between 2016 and 2018, Portland completed over 10 projects with support from the Behavioral Insights Team.
 Since 2018, we've done 7 more projects, many with assistance from the Behavioral Insights Team, Ideas42, and other expert consultants through foundation support.
-These projects have been done in partnership with 6 different bureaus and ranged from encouraging bike share use and emergency preparedness to increasing code compliance reducing 911 call-taker burnout.
+These projects have been done in partnership with 8 different bureaus and ranged from encouraging bike share use and emergency preparedness to increasing code compliance reducing 911 call-taker burnout.

 Portland staff have also designed their own projects, tested with randomized controlled trials, including efforts to improve on-time tax payments, increase transit ridership and biking, and reduce the frequency of false alarms in home and business security systems.

 Featured Project: COVID-19 Grocery Store Poster